 \begin{itemize} \item 2021-04-05T13:24:47.5679556Z: this is the log's timestamp.
 The time at which it was generated.

 \item identity\_helper.exe: This is the name of the executable file that's being run.

 \item --type=utility: This is a command-line option that specifies the type of program that identity\_helper.exe is running as.
-In this case, it's being run as a utility.

 \item --utility-sub-type=winrt\_app\_id.mojom.WinrtAppIdService: This is another command-line option that specifies the sub-type of utility that identity\_helper.exe is being run as.
 Specifically, it's being run as a Windows Runtime (WinRT) App ID service.y\_helper.exe is running as.
-In this case, it's being run as a utility.

 \item --lang=en-US: This command-line option specifies the language that the utility will use.y\_helper.exe is running as.
-In this case, it's being run as a utility.

 \item --service-sandbox-type=none: This command-line option specifies the type of sandboxing that will be used for the utility.
 In this case, the sandbox type is set to none.y\_helper.exe is running as.
-In this case, it's being run as a utility.

 \item --mojo-platform-channel-handle=5488: This is a command-line option that specifies the handle for the Mojo platform channel that the utility will use.y\_helper.exe is running as.
-In this case, it's being run as a utility.

 \item --field-trial-handle=2052,i ...: This command-line option specifies the field trial handle that will be used for the utility.y\_helper.exe is running as.

-In this case, it's being run as a utility. \item /prefetch:8: This is a Windows-specific command-line option that specifies how many application files should be preloaded into memory for faster startup.
+\item /prefetch:8: This is a Windows-specific command-line option that specifies how many application files should be preloaded into memory for faster startup.
 In this case, it's set to preload 8 files.y\_helper.exe is running as.
-In this case, it's being run as a utility. \end{itemize}